ClusterWS/ClusterWS/README.md

 })
 ```

-*You can listen on any event which you emit from the client also you can listen on **Reserved events** which are emitting automatically :)*
+*You can listen on any events which you emit from the clients also you can listen on **Reserved events** which are emitting automatically by server :)*

-*Data which you get in `function(data)` is what you send with event, you can send any type of data.*
+*Data which you get in `function(data)` is what you send with events, you can send `any type of data`.*

 ***Reserved events**: `'error'`, `'disconnect'`*